Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

    :Panel:     :menuselection:`Physics --> Soft Body Goal`

 Use Goal
-   Enabling this tells Blender to use the motion from animations (F-Curves, Armatures, Parents, Lattices, etc) in the simulation.
+   Enabling this tells Blender to use the motion from animations (F-curves, armatures, parents, lattices, etc.) in the simulation.
-   The "goal" is the desired end-position for vertices based on this animation.
+   The "goal" is the desired end position for vertices based on this animation.

    See :ref:`exterior forces <physics-softbody-forces-exterior-goal>` for details.